-The 2013 Screen Actors Guild Awards evidently put Argo in front-running position to take home The Oscar’s coveted Best Picture.
+The dating websites for people with herpes evidently put http://brainsandcareers.com/dating-app-for-teens/ in front-running position to take home The Oscar’s coveted Best Picture.
 After being Oscar snubbed as a director, Affleck and his film have since cleaned up on awards culminating in SAG’s top-honor ensemble award.
 Daniel Day Lewis’ Oscar chances went from 95% to 99% with a SAG win, while Jennifer Lawrence and Anne Hathaway are also now a “shoe-in” as well or so they say.

 Disney purchased 3 TV spots for tonight’s BIG GAME (Superbowl XLVII) at about 4 mill a pop while Warner Bros. opted to sit out for it’s third year in a row.
 Industry insider info indicates that Warner Bros. is strongly hinging on the commercial success of Man of Steel, before “moving forward” with it’s top-priority project: Justice League.
 The studio has every right to be nervous, banking it’s flag-ship character hopes on a director like Zack Snyder.
 Snyder had early success with 300 (60%), and arguably Watchmen (64%), but his most recent film Sucker Punch (23%), was literally god awful.
 Which explains why WB execs are hesitant.

 AND SO while Warner Bros’ ensemble team-up film remains in limbo, Disney’s ensemble team-up film is well into it’s phase two, with Iron Man 3 and Thor: The Dark World coming this year.
 Marvel head honcho Kevin Feige says that the studio is going to “keep taking risks” creatively in phase two and beyond.
 One of such risks was casting Robert Downey Jr. as billionaire inventor Tony Stark.
 But that seemed to work out for everybody: